eremedia/Google-Analyticator/readme.txt

 Please visit the [Google Analyticator plugin page](http://plugins.spiralwebconsulting.com/analyticator.html#screenshots) for the latest screenshots.

 == Changelog ==

+= 4.3.4 =
+* Fixes a bug that was breaking the save button on the settings page in IE.
+* Prevents the widget from grabbing Analytics data earlier January 1, 2005.
+* Fixes an incorrect default state for the event tracking option.
+* Adds the date range used for widget data in an HTML comment to prevent misrepresented stats.

 = 4.3.3 =
 * Corrects XHTML validator errors present in the stat widget.